-Easy Steak Recipe – Pan Seared & In the Oven: Cooking with browned butter in a cast iron skillet, and coating in cracked peppercorn and kosher salt makes one of the best steak recipes EVER!
+Easy Steak Recipe – How to cook steak in the oven: Cooking with browned butter in a cast iron skillet, and coating in cracked peppercorn and kosher salt makes one of the best steak recipes EVER!

 Growing up on a cattle farm, it may be a little odd that I don’t eat a TON of steak.
 (Perhaps I take a little after my cattle-farmin’ grandpa, who RARELY ate any beef.
 (I guess he was around it all day, so he didn’t want to look at it when he got inside the house.)

 But for me, it has NOTHING to do with the fact that I was raised on a cattle farm.
 I just have to be in the “mood,” for a nice juicy steak.

 So this usually leaves me with saving the steak dinners for eating out for a special occasion.
 But when it’s my husband’s birthday… it’s time to get my “steak,” on, in the house.

 He Deserved So Much More…

 This year, his birthday fell on a Wednesday.
 It also fell on a day where a nearby town was facing severe clean up after a large tornado swept through, destroying SO many homes and businesses.
 Without hesitation, my sweet sweet husband spent his birthday rounding up men, excavation equipment, and supplies to help those in need.

 I am continually amazed at his incredibly loving heart.
 I must say, this year I’ve enjoyed making this dinner for him, even MORE than I have in the past… because he deserved every single bit of it, and even more, for his sweet acts of kindness for others.